-Is Credit Sesame really free?
-Yep… You won’t have to provide your credit card number or pay anything to use the service.
-But be warned because the score provided to you is NOT a real FICO score.
-It is an imitation that is not used by lenders.
+Is Credit Sesame actually free with no hidden punitive fees?
+Yes… You won’t have to provide your credit card number or pay anything to use the service, which is a pleasant surprise in today’s environment.
+But be warned because the score provided to you is NOT a real FICO score, hence the often-used term “FAKO Score”.
+Sesame offers an imitation score that simply is not used by lenders.
 If you want to see your authentic FICO score for free, you can do so with the following:

 Note: The reason I blocked out the numbers is because payment amounts are actually used as security questions to verify your identity when checking your credit.

 Obviously, the first thing I noticed is the credit score of 771.
 Is that an accurate credit score?

 Because Credit Sesame does not use FICO scores!

 Instead, it uses the Experian National Equivalency Score.

 So you are getting an imitation FICO-like score, not the real deal.
 So, you must take it with a grain of salt – i.e. you get what you pay for.

 The Experian National Equivalency Score runs on a 360 to 840 range, rather than the 300 to 850 range for FICO.
 However beyond the number differences, it’s important to remember that we are talking about two different scoring models, which means the various components are counted differently in each.
 Plus, while educational scores (like the Experian National Equivalency score) can be useful to get a ballpark idea of where you are creditwise and track your progress, lenders don’t use these scores.
 So, if you’re about to apply for a major loan, pull your FICOs.

 I was actually looking forward to doing this review of Credit Sesame, because I was hoping I would discover a robust set of free tools to utilize.